alirezaft/PrefabPalette/README.md

 You can add new slots, as many as necessary using the button in the bottom.</br>
 You can save, load and clear palettes by using the menu on the upper right corner of the window.

+You can also search for a specific prefab in your palette.

+![]

 ![Save, Load and clear buttons](CornerMenu.png)

 You can also remove or ping the prefab you want by right-clicking on it.